Herr-Hauptmann/.net-blog-api/readme.md

 - Git
 ## Install instructions
 1. Clone the repository via git
-2. Open the solution file (Rubicon Blog.sln)
+2. Open the solution file (Blog.sln)
 3. Check if all NuGet packages are installed for both projects (Right click on the project -> Manage NuGet packeges...) and check if all of the packages from the [list](##packages). are there, if not, install them
 4. Open terminal in Visual Studio (CTRL + ` or search for Terminal)
 5. Install .NET EF globally with ```dotnet tool install --global dotnet-ef```